jscoq/jscoq/README.md

 * _Bytecode cache_:

   By default JsCoq must compile ocaml's bytecode to javascript on the fly to load cma plugins.

-  However, this process can be cached by creating a bcache.
+However, we can cache the process of compilation by creating a bcache.
 The process is a bit involved:

-  1) Load all the .cma files you want to be cached from a regular web browser, so they get compiled and cached.
+  1) Load all the .cma files you want to be cached from a regular web browser, they will get compiled and cached.

-  2) Call the `dumpCache` function from the JS console; this should download the cache.
+  2) Call the `dumpCache()` function from the JS console; this should download the cache.

-  3) The cache must be then processed using the `coq-tools/byte_cache.js` program to generate a `/bcache.list` file and a `/bcache` directory.
+  3) Place the files in the `jscoq` directory, and do `make bcache`.
+The cache will be then processed using the `coq-tools/byte_cache.js` program to generate a `/bcache.list` file and a `/bcache` directory.

+     This requires node.

 * Profit!
 * Extra/Experimental: ssreflect.